Wengorito/Vidly/README.md

 There are two publish profiles: GoDaddy and testing.

-App demo available on Azure as well.
+Deployed application available on Azure hosting server.

 ## Author
 Wengorito Inc.